 BigBullion Difficulty Chart

-The BigBullion difficulty chart provides the current BigBullion difficulty (BIG diff) target as well as a historical data graph visualizing BigBullion mining difficulty chart values with BIG difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The BigBullion difficulty chart plots the BigBullion difficulty target over time and the current BigBullion difficulty (BIG diff) target.
+Including a historical data graph visualizing BIG mining difficulty chart values with BigBullion difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 BigBullion Difficulty Increase